ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > ***Claws.*** *Melee Weapon Attack:* +5 to hit, reach 5ft., one target. *Hit* 6 (1d4 + 3)
 >
 > ### Bonus Actions
-> ***Impeccable Training.*** The Dragonborn Soldier can Disengage, Dodge, or Help as a bonus action if at least one of the its allies is within 5 feet of the creature and the ally isn't incapacitated.
+> ***Impeccable Training.*** The Dragonborn Soldier can Disengage as a bonus action if it is engaged with a creature, at least one of its allies is within 5 feet of the creature with which it is engaged, and the ally isn't incapacitated.

 \page